 No doubt, India is full of incredible sights, stories and spots from Kashmir to Kanyakumari.
 But, what is the most incredible about India?
 The Kumbh Mela – the confluence of religious faith, cosmic energy, ethereal power and divine love on earth.
 Also known as Magh Mela, this religious festival of India is believed to be as old as the universe itself.
-Haridwar, the venue of Kumbh Mela 2013, was flooded by the waves of 110 million of devotees.
-It is not just difficult but impossible to imagine the gigantic proportions of the event unless you make a visit in person.
-Kumbh Mela 2014 will be held from January 27 to February 25 at Prayag in Allahabad, Uttar Pradesh.
-Indian Eagle does mine a few interesting facts of the Kumbh Festival for you.
+A whopping 15 million visitors are expected to turn up at the ongoing Kumbh Mela 2019 at Prayagraj (Allahabad), Uttar Pradesh.

 The origin of Kumbh is associated with the mythical story of Samudra Manthan, a massive sea exploration on earth by the Devas and the Asuras in the divine era of India.
 A pitcher filled with amrita, the elixir of immortality, came out of the core of the sea during the exploration.
 When the Devas and the Asuras, driven by a desire to be blessed with immortality, got into a clash over the pitcher, four drops of amrita fell at Prayag (Allahabad), Haridwar, Ujjain and Nashik which became the venues of Kumbh Mela.